GEEGABYTE1/Home-Project/README.md

 Mini Home Project made with Arduino.

-Coming Soon

-# Temperature Project 🌡
+# Temperature Sensors 🌡

+# Right from your hand 👋🏼

+# Automation 🤖

+Coming soon!